briannanayakkara/MathGameC-/README.md

 # MathGameC-

-download the fill and then open the Mathgame.sln to viwe the program (Mathgame.sln must be open using Visual studio)
+download the fill and then open the Mathgame.sin to viwe the program (Mathgame.sin must be open using Visual studio)